Outdoor Therapy involves the use of challenges found in nature (such as rock climbing,

 ANASAZI Foundation is licensed by the Arizona Department of Health Services and is nationally accredited by the Joint Commission as a residential outdoor behavioral healthcare provider.
 It offers a variety of programs including a 49-day outdoor treatment program for youths ages 12-17 ($395 a day plus $895 admission fee) and young adults over 18 years old ($435 a day plus $895 admission fee).
 They also offer help for parents including educational consultants and intervention training for parents.
 Financing options are available including fixed monthly payments and help finding appropriate loans.
 Financial aid may be awarded to those who qualify in the form of partial scholarships.

 Aspiro Adventure Wilderness Therapy (aspiroadventure.net)

 Aspiro is a wilderness outdoor adventure therapy program where students live in the outdoors.
-It is licensed by the state of Utah as an Outdoor Behavioral Health Program and serves teens ages 13 to 17 and young adults ages 18 to 30 years old.
+It is licensed by the state of Utah as an Outdoor Behavioral Health Program and serves teens ages 14 to 17 and young adults ages 18 to 28 years old.
 It focuses on healing, direction, and personal empowerment through the use of a clinical approach intertwined with daily adventure activities.
 Students receive weekly individual and group therapy by a licensed therapist.
 An academic curriculum is available to all students who need high school credits.
-Aspiro's average length of stay is 54 days.
-The cost is $395 per day.
-There is an equipment and administration fee of $1,895.
+Aspiro's average length of stay is 50 days.
+The cost is $455 per day.
+After 60 days, the daily rate will adjust to $395 per day.
+There is an equipment and administration fee of $2,400.